Funded projects

 ARC Resources Ltd. – Northeast B.C.

-Project Description: ARC Resources Ltd. at three locations in the Northeast will replace natural gas driven compressors and generators with electric compressors and connect the facility to the B.C. grid in order to reduce emissions from combustion of fuels.
+Project description: ARC Resources Ltd. at three locations in northeastern B.C. will replace natural gas driven compressors and generators with electric compressors and connect the facility to the B.C. grid in order to reduce emissions from combustion of fuels.

 Funding: $1.84 million